alexyorke/alexyorke.github.io/_posts/2022-11-11-chrome_webstore.md

 date: 2022-11-11
 ---

+## Disclaimer / acceptable use

+This post is **not** encouragement to scrape third-party content or violate any platform’s Terms of Service.

+- **Only do this for extensions you own, have explicit permission to archive, or are otherwise legally permitted to download** (e.g., internal enterprise extensions).
+- **Respect rate limits and robots policies**, and prefer official APIs/exports when available.
+- If you’re unsure about legality/ToS, **don’t run this**.

 Downloads all `.crx` extensions to current directory, with the filename as the extension's id.
 It takes about 15 minutes for the script to generate the URLs because it is very inefficient and creates ~200000 `sed` processes (one for each line.)
 After the URL generation is finished it goes pretty fast though.

 It's a lot of data, so you might want to save the URLs to a file first so that you can restart the download later.